What Is Stoicism? A Simple Guide for Beginners

 - Takes responsibility for their actions

-- Doesn't blame others for their problems
+- Does not blame others for their problems

 - Focuses on solutions rather than complaints